onap/vnfrqts-requirements/docs/Chapter7.rst

 Ansible allows agentless management of VNFs/VMs/VNFCs via execution of ‘playbooks’ over ssh.
-The ‘playbooks’ are a structured set of tasks which contain all the necessary data and execution capabilities to take the necessary action on one or more target VMs (and/or VNFCs) of the VNF.
-ONAP will utilize the framework of an Ansible Server that will host and run playbooks to manage VNFs that support Ansible.
+The ‘playbooks’ are a structured set of tasks which contain all the necessary resources and execution capabilities to take the necessary action on one or more target VMs (and/or VNFCs) of the VNF.
+ONAP will utilize the framework of an Ansible Server that will host all Ansible artifacts and run playbooks to manage VNFs that support Ansible.

 VNF Configuration via Ansible Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~